macprog-guy/postgres-notify/README.md

 [`PGNotifier`] maintains a two list of callback functions, which are called every time the it receives a notification.
 These two lists match the types of notifications sent by Postgres: `NOTIFY` and `RAISE`.

+[`PGRobustNotifier`] takes it a step further by wrapping a [`PGNotifier`] and providing automatic reconnection when a closed connection is detected.
+It currently performs an infinite loop until such time the connection is established using exponential backoff with jitter but with a maximum backoff time of 1 minute + jitter.

 ## LISTEN/NOTIFY